 2017 Board of Trustees

-Jason Jones, treasurer
+Jason Jones, vice-president

 Jason and Charis Jones have attended Unity of Wimberley since mid-2013.
 Since then, Unity has meant more than they can express to them and their children Mirabel, Porter, and Thayer.
 Jason said he wishes to help this special tribe continue to thrive and to be a place where individuals and families can unfold.
 They live up the road in Driftwood.